mamintoosi/Eigenbackground-Revisited/README.md

 <img src="./code/tmp/16-40x40.jpg"  alt="Block 40x40 in x=y=5" width = 240px >

 ### pcaImagesVisGrid.m
-This file is used to show the effect of different principal components sub-spaces, 3 last figures of the paper and their animated versions in supplementary material.
+This file is used to show the effect of different principal components sub-spaces, figures 12-14 of the paper and their animated versions in supplementary material.
 For 'Highway' video, the results are saved in folder 'code/output/highway/uniformPoints'.
 For each combination of two successive principal components, such as 97 and 98, an image file (97_98_gridImages.png) is created to show the spread of the frames in that space: